ShihHsuanChen/topic_classification/README.md

                         output json path (default: None) --retry RETRY         maximum retry counts (default: 3) --retry-delay RETRY_DELAY
-                        time interval between each call to llm (default: 1) -q, --quiet           don't print any processing message (default: False) --debug               debug mode (default: False)
+                        time interval in second between each call to llm (default: 1) -q, --quiet           don't print any processing message (default: False) --debug               debug mode (default: False)
 ```

+### Troubleshooting

+Now this app has high probability to get the `MaximumRetryError` due to the Gemini's API response.
+If happened, please try to increase the value of `--retry <retry>` and `--retry-delay <retry-delay>`.

 ## TODO